THealey235/Bound/README.md

 Inventory:
-	> HP, MP, Stamina
+	> HP, MP, Stamina bars on HUD
 	> Levelling System: xp or money
 	> Ability to acquire ability points
 	> Ability to spend ability points
 	> Menu for items and consumables:
-		Options
-		- Hot loadout and then backpack?
-(Elden Ring)
+		- Hot loadout and an infinite backpack system.
-		- or hot bar and inventory with placeable/permanent storage in a main hub (Terraria)

 Items:
 	> Requires Inventory